nwg-piotr/nwg-shell-config/README.md

 with 4 predefined styles to choose from, and the "Custom" preset, which you can define on your own.
 Each of the presets 0 - 3 may also be redefined according to your taste.

-Each preset is bound to its own [nwg-panel](https://github.com/nwg-piotr/nwg-panel) config file and css style sheet.
+Every preset is bound to its own [nwg-panel](https://github.com/nwg-piotr/nwg-panel) config file and css style sheet.
 Along with it come settings for the launcher ([nwg-drawer](https://github.com/nwg-piotr/nwg-drawer)), exit menu ([nwg-bar](https://github.com/nwg-piotr/nwg-bar)), and the dock ([nwg-dock](https://github.com/nwg-piotr/nwg-dock)).
 The latter is only turned on by default in `preset-1` and `preset-3`.